lightbend/cloudflow/examples/tensorflow-akka/README.md

 $ kubectl apply -f claim.yaml
 ```

-Copy the models in this project to the persistent volume:
+Copy the models in this project to the persistent volume (NOTE: this script expects the `tensorflow-akka` namespace to already exist):

 ```
 $ cd models